After Placement of Dental Implants

 For optimal healing, it is essential to adhere to the following directions for the first two weeks post-operatively.

-Begin taking medications as prescribed by your Doctor.
-When taking oral medication,drink at least 1/2 cup of water or juice to aid in absorption and reduce stomach irritation.
-Unusual side effects from the medication should be reported to the Doctor.
+Begin taking medications as prescribed by your doctor.
+When taking an oral medication, drink at least 1/2 cup of water or juice to aid in absorption and reduce stomach irritation.
+Unusual side effects of the medication should be reported to the Doctor.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 The day after surgery, begin rinsing every four to six hours, especially after meals, with a solution of warm salt water (1/2 teaspoon salt dissolved in 1/2 glass of lukewarm water).
 Continue oral rinses at least four times a day for the first week following surgery.
 Brushing your teeth is no problem the day after surgery, be gentle initially with brushing the surgical areas and commercial mouthwashes or sprays should be avoided.